python-pillow/Pillow/.github/CONTRIBUTING.md

 ## Security vulnerabilities

-To report sensitive vulnerability information, email security@python-pillow.org.
+To report sensitive vulnerability information, please use the [Tidelift security contact](https://tidelift.com/security).
+Tidelift will coordinate the fix and disclosure.

 If your organisation/employer is a distributor of Pillow and would like advance notification of security-related bugs, please let us know your preferred contact method.